virtuezzysm202/Healtyn/README.md

 # Welcome to your Expo app 👋

-# ElderCare
+# HealthyX App
-ElderCare+ is a React Native mobile application designed to assist elderly users in managing their daily routines.
+HealthyX App is a React Native based mobile application designed to help users manage their health.